TM312/mllrs.io/content/articles/aws-transcribe-terraform.md

 ---
-title: Using AWS Lambda For Automatic Video Data Transcriptions
+title: Deploying Services on AWS Using Terraform
-slug: aws-transcribe-lambda
+slug: aws-transcribe-terraform
 description: A step-by-step guide on how to create an AWS Lambda function that triggers AWS Transcribe whenever new items are uploaded to an S3 bucket.
 series: introduction-to-aws-and-lambda
 # repository: https://github.com/TM312/building_blocks/tree/master/responsive-b-card-group